driieenn/DSAFinalGroupProject/README.md

 On top of that representation, the project implements a **single-objective optimizer** (a hand-written Dijkstra-style shortest path algorithm that can minimize either time or cost) and a **multi-objective Pareto-front search** (which returns the full set of non-dominated time/cost trade-off routes instead of forcing everything into one score).
 Both optimized algorithms are compared against an independent **brute-force ground-truth generator**, which enumerates every possible route and is used *solely* for correctness testing, it is not part of the production algorithm.

 The official entry point for running the project is **main.py** (an interactive CLI demo).
-The original exploratory work - network design, visualization, and early testing, lives in the project notebook `LT6_DSA-2.ipynb`; the finalized, documented, and tested versions of that same logic are what live in the `.py` modules described below, and those `.py` modules are what should actually be run and graded.
+The original exploratory work - network design, visualization, and early testing - now lives in two notebooks under notebooks: **visual_demo.ipynb** (a visual walkthrough of the network and both algorithms) and **networkx_heatmap_benchmark.ipynb** (a NetworkX-based benchmark of the project's algorithms plus a heatmap visualization).
+The finalized, documented, and tested versions of that same logic are what live in the .py modules described below, and those .py modules are what should actually be run and graded.
+Superseded/earlier drafts of notebooks and modules are kept in **archive/** for reference only and are not part of the graded project.

 ---